Treatment plans for pre-teen and teenage mental health problems and conditions

 CBT helps your child recognise unhelpful or unhealthy thinking styles and behaviour habits.
 Your child then learns to consciously and deliberately change their thinking as a step towards changing the way they feel and behave.

-CBT can be used to treat problems including anxiety, depression, low self-esteem, uncontrollable anger, substance abuse, eating disorders and other problems.
+CBT can be used to treat problems like anxiety, depression, low self-esteem, uncontrollable anger, substance abuse and eating disorders.
 Your child can have CBT one on one with a professional, in groups or online.

 Counselling is a ‘talking therapy’.